Universal graph representation of stabilizer codes: The Inverse Map: from Graphs to Stabilizer Codes

-Conceivably, if a depth of $\d^*$ is not immediately prohibitive, an additional factor of $4$ significantly reduces the likelihood of practical utility.
+Conceivably, if a depth of $\CD_{\max}$ is not immediately prohibitive, an additional factor of $4$ significantly reduces the likelihood of practical utility.
 However, we will show that many important gates, including diagonal Clifford, non-diagonal Clifford, and diagonal non-Clifford gates, can be implemented generically with a reduction on the constant factor.
+We remark that in the below results we do not claim that the discussed circuits are necessarily the optimal way to implement a particular logical gate.
+Rather, these results serve as demonstrations that graph techniques enable us to achieve nontrivial improvements in circuit depth relative to the trivial unencode-apply-encode strategy.